-Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year e) Budget comparative figures
+Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.

-When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is g) Fair value of assets and liabilities
+When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is presented.